How Counseling Can Help You

 If you could “will yourself” out of an eating disorder, you would have already done that by now.
 That’s where therapy comes in.
 The possibilities are truly endless when you have the help of an eating disorder therapist to work through this complex struggle.

-As someone who has fully recovered from an eating disorder and helped countless others do the same, I know that it’s possible for you to overcome this struggle and experience life in a totally new way.
+As a Certified Eating Disorders Specialist (CEDS) and someone who has fully recovered from an eating disorder firsthand, I know that it’s possible for you to overcome this struggle and experience life in a totally new way.

 The fact that you’re here tells me that you’re ready for a change (even if the idea of change scares you at the same time!).
 Therapy can help you create the life you truly want and cut ties with your eating disorder for good.